 RT Review by Patrick Mulkern

-“Earthshock was an absolute nightmare to make,” producer John Nathan-Turner told Doctor Who Magazine.
+“Earthshock was an absolute nightmare to make,” producer John Nathan-Turner once told Doctor Who Magazine.
 “There were so many scenes – more than 300 – and they had to be recorded at break-neck speed.”
 “Hundreds and hundreds of camera set-ups,” says writer Eric Saward on the BBC DVD, admitting, “What I more or less asked Peter to do with the script was make a movie in six days.”
-Director Peter Grimwade didn’t endear himself to any of his cast with his haste and precision but, boy, does his tenacity pay off.
+Director Peter Grimwade didn’t endear himself to any of his cast with his haste and precision but, boy, did his tenacity pay off.

 Even today Earthshock packs a punch and I’ll never forget the visceral thrill – a proper knotted stomach – of seeing this story on first transmission.
 It was easily the most exciting serial since director Douglas Camfield had left the Doctor Who fold in 1976, only matching perhaps Inferno (1970) and The Web of Fear (1968) for almost unbearable tension.

-Saward’s script and Grimwade’s direction work in unison, delivering pace, momentum, atmosphere and the eponymous shock.
+Saward’s script and Grimwade’s direction work in unison, delivering pace, momentum, atmosphere and the eponymous “shock”.
 Part one is a masterclass in slow-build anxiety and claustrophobia, with shadowy caves, glimpses of android silhouettes, macabre molten human remains and a rattlingly eerie score, leading to the wham-bam reveal of the Cybermen at the climax.

-The Doctor’s second-worst enemy have never looked better, with excellent masks and Perspex shields showing the actors’ silver-painted chins behind.
+The Doctor’s second-worst enemy had never looked better, with excellent masks and Perspex shields showing the actors’ silver-painted chins behind.
 One could complain that the supposedly emotionless Cyber Leader displays a tad too much pride, pleasure and annoyance: “I know that object” (re the police box), “My army awakes, Doctor!” and, of course, “Excellent!”
 But David Banks gives a strident guest-star performance that it would be churlish to fault.

 A superb scene follows when the Doctor and the Cyber Leader challenge each other about the merits or otherwise of emotions.
 Leader: “They restrict and curtail the intellect and logic of the mind.”
 Doctor: “They also enhance life!
 When did you last have the pleasure of smelling a flower, watching a sunset, eating a well-prepared meal?
 For some people, small beautiful events is [sic] what life is all about!”

 Earthshock also pulls off the previously unimaginable feat of making us care about Adric.
 His forced severance from the Doctor and Tegan and then his self-sacrifice/demise aboard the freighter (“Now I’ll never know if I was right”) are charged with sorrow.
 Adric will always be an annoying twerp but the much-maligned Matthew Waterhouse acquits himself well throughout.
-And the silent credits (one minute 20 seconds!) rolling over the image of Adric’s broken badge is an extraordinary measure from JN-T.
+And the silent credits sequence (one minute 20 seconds!) rolling over the image of Adric’s broken badge is an extraordinary measure from JN-T.

 This harks back to my claim (see Kinda) that JN-T and Peter Grimwade brought a gay/camp sensibility to their choices.
 And there’s nothing camper than Beryl Reid, then 62, in a strawberry-blonde wig, leather jacket, trousers and gloves, tottering bewildered across a flight deck.
 “Beryl had absolutely no idea what was going on,” Peter Davison remembers fondly on the DVD.
 But that’s really the point.